keaSystemIntegration/gift-wishing/docs/how_to.md

 $ npm install
 ```

 However, for a complete showcase, it is advisable to use the docker setup instead.
-So, after opening the repository:
+So, after opening the repository in your code editor, execute:
 ``` bash
 $ docker-compose up --build
 ```

-*Note: It is not necessary to specify the file in the command above, since the CLI will use the default `docker-compose.yml` we have inside our project directory.
+*Note: It is not necessary to specify the docker-compose file in the command above, since the CLI will use the default `docker-compose.yml` we have inside our project directory.

 ### Local Usage

-This service runs on `Port 4500`, based on the environment set in the `docker-compose.yml` file.
+This service runs on `Port 4500`, based on the environment set in the `docker-compose.yml` file, or on `Port 5000` by default.

+If trying to access the service through the proxy, you can do it following the flows illustrated towards the beginning of the section.
+You can also disregard the port, as everything is taken care of by docker, as long as it is properly configured.

 ## Products Service